leaf-ai/studio-go-runner/examples/docker/README.md

 Once the Docker Desktop is installed use the Windows Start->Docker menu, or Mac OSX menubar for Docker Desktop to perform the following actions :

 * Use the Preferences Resources tab to increase the amount of RAM allocated to Docker to at least 8Gb.

 * Activate the Kubernetes feature using the Prefences option in the menu.
 In addition the menu should show a green light and the "Kubernetes is running" indication inside the menu Kubernetes has initialized and is ready for use.
 For more details please see, [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/).

 * Use the Kubernetes menu item to check that the Kubernetes instance installed and defaults to is the 'docker-desktop' instance.

+* Export the kubectl configuration for your local cluster, see instructions in the validation section.

 ## Kubernetes CLI